-All cash arising from Investor Calls, or from the management of the Primary and Secondary Assets, is credited to a bank account in the custodianship of the Custodian.
-All cash which is surplus to the requirements of the Scheme (normally the cash arising from harvest), is distributed to the Investors at regular intervals determined by the minimum economic amount payable to the holder of a standard investment interest.
+All cash arising from Investor Calls, or from the management of the Primary and Secondary Assets, is credited to a bank account or other appropriate financial instruments in the custodianship of the Custodian.
+All cash which is surplus to the requirements of the Scheme (normally the cash arising from harvest), is distributed to the Investors half yearly or at regular intervals determined by the minimum economic amount payable to the holder of a standard investment interest.